wlsf82/EngageSphere-Test-Design-Masterclass-TAT/README.md

 --------------------------------------------

-to run the API test : npm ru test:api
+to run the API test : npm run test:api

 to run the accessibility test: npm run test:a11y